 - Coffee tour

-I was most interested in taking a coffee tour, an activity that underwhelmed me in Costa Rica, but I thoroughly enjoyed in Boquete.
+I was most interested in taking a coffee tour, an activity that underwhelmed me in Costa Rica but which I thoroughly enjoyed in Boquete.

 I spent several hours learning about coffee production, roasting, and tasting from an American retiree who bought the Finca Dos Jefes organic coffee farm.